-147. If the Commissioner's investigation has uncovered material evidence that is at variance with the member's version of events, she will put this to the member, who will have a chance to challenge it.
-Before finalising her report, the Commissioner will also share with the member a draft of those parts of her report dealing with issues of fact, so that the member has an opportunity to comment on it.

-- 148. If, having considered the member's comments, the Commissioner considers that there remain significant contested issues of fact, she will prepare her own account of the facts of the case, drawing attention to those points which are contested. - 149.
+- 155. If the Commissioner's investigation has uncovered material evidence that is at variance with the member's version of events, she will put this to the member, who will have a chance to challenge it.
+Before finalising her report, the Commissioner will also share with the member a summary of the evidence she has obtained upon which her findings will be founded, so that the member has an opportunity to comment on it.
+In cases involving bullying, harassment or sexual misconduct, the Commissioner will provide the complainant with the same opportunities to challenge or comment on the evidence. - 156.
+If, having considered the member's comments, the Commissioner considers that there remain significant contested issues of fact, she will prepare her own account of the facts of the case, drawing attention to those points which are contested. - 157.
 After preparing her own account of the facts of a case, the Commissioner will consider whether the Code has been breached.
 If she finds that the Code has been breached and that remedial action is inappropriate, she will inform the member of the breaches she has found with a summary of the relevant parts of her report.
-The member will then be invited to present any material they would wish the Commissioner to take into account when considering her recommended sanction. - 150.
-The Commissioner usually reports her findings in the following form: - summary of the initial complaint and of the relevant elements of the Code of Conduct; - brief account of the key facts in the case, with references to evidence as appropriate and with any contested points of fact highlighted; - her findings with reasons as to whether or not the Code has been breached; and - any evidence, written and oral.
+The member will then be invited to present any material they would wish the Commissioner to take into account when considering her recommended sanction. - 158.
+The Commissioner usually reports her findings in the following form: - summary of the initial complaint and of the relevant elements of the Code of Conduct; - brief account of the key facts in the case, with references to evidence as appropriate and with any contested points of fact highlighted;

+- her findings with reasons as to whether or not the Code has been breached;

+and

+- any evidence, written and oral.